Infinite geodesics, competition interfaces and the second class particle in the scaling limit: Geodesics

-The unique geodesic condition is abbreviated as UGC. \end{defn}
+The unique geodesic condition is abbreviated as \textbf{UGC}. \end{defn}

-We are going to prove that every initial condition satisfies the UGC.
-A first step is uniqueness of the geodesic starting point. \begin{lem} Let $(x,t) \in \Hp$ be given.
-Every geodesic from $h_0$ to $(x,t)$ starts at a unique common point almost surely. \end{lem}
+We are going to prove that every initial condition satisfies the UGC (Theorem \ref{thm:ugc}).
+For the remainder of this section $h_0$ is a fixed initial condition.
+The first step to establishing the UGC for $h_0$ is uniqueness of the geodesic starting point given an endpoint. \begin{lem} Let $(x,t) \in \Hp$ and $h_0$ be an initial condition.
+Then the following property holds almost surely in samples of $\La$.
+Every geodesic from $h_0$ to $(x,t)$ starts at a unique common point. \end{lem}

 \begin{proof} We have to show the process $y \mapsto \La(y,0;x,t) + h_0(y)$ has a unique maximizer almost surely.
 Lemma \ref{lem:exist} says there is a maximizer, so we must show there cannot be more than one.
 If there were, then one could find two disjoint intervals with rational endpoints that capture different maximizers.
-So it is enough to show that for any two disjoint compact intervals $[a,b]$ and $[c,d]$, with $b < c$, the maximum of the process over the intervals are different almost surely.
+So it is enough to show that for any two disjoint compact intervals $[a,b]$ and $[c,d]$, with $b < c$, the maximums of the process over the intervals are different almost surely.
 We can assume $h_0$ takes some finite values over both $[a,b]$ and $[c,d]$, for otherwise there would be no maximizers there.

 The process $y \mapsto \La(y,0;x,t) - \La(a,0;x,t)$ is a re-centred and re-scaled Airy process.
 It is absolutely continuous with respect to a Brownian motion $B(y)$ on the interval $[a,d]$, started from $B(a) = 0$ and with diffusivity constant $\sqrt{2}$ \cite{CH, SV}.
 So it suffices to prove $B + h_0$ has different maximums over $[a,b]$ and $[c,d]$ almost surely.
 Observe that